tomduck/pandoc-fignos/README.md

     easy_install -U setuptools

 owing to the ancient version of setuptools that Debian provides.
 The command should be executed as root.
-The pip install process detailed above should now work.
+The pip install process should now work.

 [python]: https://www.python.org/
 [on Windows]: https://www.python.org/downloads/windows/